 Alice McClory’s Cottage

 is a small in , , south of on the A1 Belfast–Dublin road.
 In the 2011 census it had a population of 693. is within the Banbridge District. is situated 4 miles northwest of Alice McClory’s Cottage.

-is a town historically in in Northern Ireland, but nowadays part of Armagh, and Craigavon District.
+is a town in in Northern Ireland, nowadays governed as part of Armagh, and Craigavon District.
 It stands on the road between Belfast and Newry so it grew up as a rest stop for stagecoaches, and in the 19th century it was a major centre of the Irish linen industry.

+Alice McClory’s Cottage